Please see our home page.

 HAVE YOU MISSED YOUR SELF ASSESSMENT FILING?

-There is an automatic fine of £100 on the 1st Feb 2016 - however, if there is a 'reasonable excuse' we can appeal against this.
+There is an automatic fine of £100 if you file after 31st Jan (online deadline) - however, if there is a 'reasonable excuse' we can appeal against this.

 The fines rack up quite considerably - after 3 months, HMRC add £10 per day - ending up with a £1300 fine plus interest!